SanjaySinghRajpoot/delty-task/TRADEOFFS.md

 }
 ```

+**Why it matters:**
-Single method, callback-based streaming.
-Each provider (Anthropic, Gemini) implements this interface and translates their native SDK responses into our unified `StreamEvent` format.
+- Each provider SDK has completely different event shapes.
+Anthropic uses `content_block_delta`, Gemini uses `candidates[].content.parts`.
+We translate both into our unified `StreamEvent` format.

-**Why this approach:**
-- Callback-based streaming gives us fine-grained control over event delivery without buffering.
-Each token hits the client as soon as it arrives from the provider.
+- Callback-based streaming gives fine-grained control - each token hits the client immediately, no buffering.
-- Factory pattern (`createLLMProvider`) keeps provider initialization isolated - swap providers without touching business logic.
+- Factory pattern (`createLLMProvider`) keeps provider initialization isolated.
+Swap providers without touching business logic.
-- Adding OpenAI is roughly 150 lines: implement the interface, handle their delta format, map to our event types.
+- Adding OpenAI is ~150 lines: implement the interface, handle their delta format, map to our event types.

-**What I'd do differently at scale:**
+**Tradeoffs:**
+- Used `any` in several places for SDK responses instead of proper types.
+Faster to write, but TypeScript can't catch bugs at compile time.
-- The callback approach works for single-request scenarios but doesn't compose well for multi-turn tool use where you need to feed tool results back.
-Would add a `continueWithToolResult()` method.
+- The callback approach doesn't compose well for multi-turn tool use where you need to feed tool results back.
+Would need a `continueWithToolResult()` method.
-- Config types are loose (`any` in spots).
-Would tighten with discriminated unions per provider.
+- Config types are loose.
+Should tighten with discriminated unions per provider.

+**Impact:** Clean abstraction that proves provider-agnostic streaming works.
+The loose typing is tech debt that will bite when adding providers or changing event format.

 ## Streaming Architecture